Yadnesh-Ranshevare/DSA/Graph/Readme.md

 - **visit 2**
     - recursion stack = `[1 | 2]`
     - as there is no neighbor for node `2`, backtrack to previous node i.e, `1`
-    - once you backtrack `2` will get remove from the recursion stack
+    - once you backtrack from `2` will get remove from the recursion stack
 - **Visit 1**
     - recursion stack = `[1]`
     - second neighbor of node `1` is `4`